 d) Attaining Permanent Account Number (PAN): An exporter must register its company with Income Tax Authorities and attain a Permanent Account number to avail of export income benefits.

 e) Registration with GST: GST registration is mandatory for each imported while exporting goods from one country to another.
 Goods purchased for exports are exempted from other taxes.

-f) Registering with the Export Promotion Council (EPC): The exporter needs to register themselves with the Export Promotion council and get a Registration cum Membership certificate to avail of benefits under Foreign Trade Law.
+f) Registering with the Export Promotion Council (EPC): The exporter needs to register themselves with the Export Promotion council and get an Import Export registration cum Membership certificate to avail of benefits under Foreign Trade Law.

 g) Registration with Export Credit and Guarantee Corporation of India (ECGC): To protect exporters from commercial and political risks it is essential to register themselves with ECGC.
 ECGS aids exporters to seek financial aid and guidance from financial institutions including Banks.